-When you’re switching to a vegan or vegetarian diet for health reasons, it’s very probable that you’re also cutting out junk food, and that you’re switching to organic food.
-Cutting out some bad foods can certainly make you feel better in the short run…
+When you’re switching to a vegan or vegetarian diet for health reasons, it’s very probable that you’re also cutting out junk food and switching to organic food.
+Cutting out some bad foods can certainly make you feel better in the short run.

 You might feel great during the first months on a vegan diet, especially when you stopped eating junk food or started eating organic foods.

 These nutritional deficiencies have real consequences.
 Studies show that there are many vegetarians and vegans that end up with mental health problems in the long run.
-For example, you’re more prone to get a depression on these diets, even if it’s just a vegetarian diet.
+For example, you’re more prone to get depression on these diets even if it’s just a vegetarian diet.

 Nutritional deficiencies do add up over time…

-It should become clear by now, that if you’re following a vegetarian or vegan diet, you will be very susceptible to nutritional deficiencies.
+It should be clear by now that if you’re following a vegetarian or vegan diet, you will be very susceptible to nutritional deficiencies.

 For example, if you’re eating a standard American diet, there’s a high chance that you’re not getting enough of the mineral potassium in your diet.
-Likewise the risk is high that you’re not getting enough choline, and theres a 66% chance that you’re not getting adequate vitamin K. In terms of vitamin D and E, there is also an extremely high rate of deficiencies in these vitamins.
+Likewise, the risk is high that you’re not getting enough choline.
+Also, there's a sixty-six percent chance that you’re not getting adequate vitamin K. In terms of vitamin D and A, there is also an extremely high rate of deficiencies in these vitamins.

-As I’ve stated before in this article, it’s even harder for vegetarians and vegans to get all the nutrients they need, compared to other diets.
-Getting enough nutrients is harder for vegetarians and vegans, because their diets do not contain many food groups that are very high in absorbable nutrients.
+As I’ve stated before in this article, it’s even harder for vegetarians and vegans to get all the nutrients they need compared to those on other diets.
+Getting enough nutrients is harder for vegetarians and vegans because their diets do not contain many food groups that are very high in absorbable nutrients.

-So, if you’re a vegetarian or vegan, and you care for your health, please consider rethinking your diet.
+So, if you’re a vegetarian or vegan and you care about your health, please consider rethinking your diet.

-Also, I am aware that many vegans and even vegetarians choose to eat this way to minimise harming animals.
-I appreciate this concern, but please note that you can still source animal products from well loved and properly cared animals.
+Also, I am aware that many vegans and even vegetarians choose to eat this way to minimize harming animals.
+I appreciate this concern, but please note that you can still source animal products from well-loved and properly cared for animals.

-If you are a vegan or vegetarian and feel angered or frustrated or even depressed after reading this article, please don't blame yourself.
+If you are a vegan or vegetarian and feel angered, frustrated or even depressed after reading this article, please don't blame yourself.

-The issue is around the message that these diets are the 'healthy'.
-Yet as I have shown, this is wrong.
+The issue is around the message that these diets are 'healthier'.
+Yet, as I have shown, this is wrong.

-If you don't want to change your diet choices, but you do want to boost your health and cognitive function, then I highly recommend supplementing the vitamins and minerals you are missing out on.
-To help with this, I have created a FREE essential supplement guide for vegans and vegetarians that you can download by clicking HERE.
+If you don't want to change your diet choices but still want to boost your health and cognitive function, then I highly recommend supplementing the vitamins and minerals you are missing out on.
+To help with this, I have created a FREE 'Essential Supplement Guide for Vegans and Vegetarians' that you can download by clicking HERE.